Guten Tag! I go by the name of Claus Philipp Maria Justinian Schenk Graf von Stauffen berg or better known as Colonel Claus von Stauffenberg.

 You’ll panic like cattle whose farm is ablaze . . .

-And dreadful the blast of the trump
+And dreadful the blast of the trumpet.

 I have other interests in music, arts, and horseback riding, which I often do.

-http://i.dailymail.co.uk/i/pix/2009/07/20/article-1200919-014282F60000044D-396_468x347.jpg
+http://i.dailymail.co.uk/i/pix/2009/07/20/article-1200919-014282F60000044D-396_468x347.jpg |

 As a child, my poor health caused me to have a huge lack of ambition and therefore, I became a rank as the lowest and unsupportive child of my family as I got decent grades and my brothers received excellent grades of A’s.
 I once considered becoming a musician due to the fact that I excelled in singing and playing both the piano and violoncello.
 However, my passion for studying architecture crossed out that consideration.
 Shortly after, my plans had changed and I decided to take on a more challenging role by joining the army.
 Training was posted to the 17th Cavalry Regiment in Bamberg and I was then transferred to Dresden’s cavalry school for extra training.
 Many in the army knew me for my bold rule-breaking.
 Although, I only smoked in my superior’s presence and always fought for the last word.
 I was then transferred to Hanover for my inappropriate behavior.
 I was introduced to my wife, Nina, by her mother, who I met at a dancing lesson.
 We were married on September 26, 1933 and had four children by the names of, Berthold Maria, Hermeran, Franz Ludwig and Valerie.
 I have many sleeping disorders and I consider myself quite the workaholic but it all pays off since I do not suffer from health problems even with these conditions.
 I also have a fancy for coffee and wine.